aabbtree77/law2/README.md

 ## P.S.

-Initially, played a lot with React and daisyUI, following [ForrestKnight](https://www.youtube.com/watch?v=b0pkpcD8Ms4&t=349s).
+Initially, played with React and daisyUI, following [ForrestKnight](https://www.youtube.com/watch?v=b0pkpcD8Ms4&t=349s).
 It looks nice to write HTML with React components (jsx, virtual dom), but that comes at a price.
 Vite, configuration, @, build, jsx with its own shenanigans.
 Styling gets messed up as the libs clash, daisyUI intrudes on the root element, decided to discard React and daisyUI for static websites.

 Started appreciating vscode, mildly.
 Used vim in the past, and then just gedit on Ubuntu lately, but they are not good for html.